 A few of those drinks, including the Gin Gin Mule and the Old Cuban, predate Pegu Club.
 The Old Cuban was created by Saunders in 2001, while she was working at a midtown restaurant called Beacon and the cocktail renaissance was just beginning.

-The cocktail takes inspiration from the Mojito, but it features a few important tweaks that result in a wholly unique flavor experience.
+The cocktail takes inspiration from the Mojito, but it features a few important tweaks that result in a unique flavor experience.
 For starters, Saunders employs aged rum, rather than the Mojito’s traditional call for white rum.
-From there, simple syrup, fresh lime juice and mint continue the Mojito trajectory, but those ingredients benefit from aromatic bitters and a topper of champagne, which brings a festive dose of effervescence to the drink.
+From there, simple syrup, fresh lime juice and mint continue the Mojito trajectory, but those ingredients benefit from aromatic bitters and a topper of champagne, which brings a festive dose of effervescence.

 - 6 whole mint leaves